TrellixVulnTeam/RedPlag_IZD3/README.md

 	- While tokenizing, we stored the mapping from final character locations to initial locations
 	- Implemented winnowing and Rabin Karp hashing on kgrams
 	- Evaluated common fingerprints and merged nearby fingerprints to mark the location of copied code
-	- Removed fingerprints of boilerplate code to eliminate it's effect
 4. Graphical visualisation :
 	- Generates a Seaborn HeatMap, showing similarity matrix between the files
 	- Generates Histogram, to show frequency of similarity amongst files